bitnami/vulndb/README.md

   "...": "...",
 ```

-* Finally, verify the version of your components against the affected versions of the different CVEs located under the `data/<name>/` folder (lowercase) to get the number of CVEs that affect it.
+* Finally, verify the version of your components against the affected versions of the different CVEs located under the `data/<name>/` directory (lowercase) to get the number of CVEs that affect it.
 Notice the CVE files honor the [OSV format](https://ossf.github.io/osv-schema).

 ## Reporting a vulnerability or feedback